 WORKSHOP AEROSPACE MEETS HIGH TECH “DATA IN THE CHAIN”, SEPTEMBER 30TH 2021

-In the workshop "data in the chain", the spotlight was focused on the field of tension between machine supplier and parts manufacturer.
+In the workshop "data in the chain", the spotlight was on the different perspectives on automation between machine supplier and parts manufacturer.
 Represented on the one hand by Dennis van Peer, software engineer at machine manufacturer and composite fabrication company Airborne, and on the other hand two consortium partners of the 'Luxovius' project, a collaboration between various Dutch companies with the aim of developing, demonstrating and valorizing a innovative production process for thermoplastic composite aircraft parts (wccs-platform.nl/luxovius).
 Luxovius consists of machine manufacturer Boikon, NHL Stenden University of Applied Sciences, the Royal Netherlands Aerospace Center (NLR), and GKN/Fokker Hoogeveen.
 Julian de Marchi, expert digital twinning at NLR, and Martin Oost and Steven Hengeveld, both involved in digital manufacturing at GKN Fokker, were present to highlight the aspects of digitization in composite manufacturing.

 From Airborne, Dennis talked about digitization of the Airborne production robots, and explained how they collect data to enable a digital twin of the composite manufacturing process.
 Julian from Royal NLR talked about how that data should be shared in order to help the composite manufacturer as much as possible with process optimisation.
 And Martin and Steven of GKN Fokker have highlighted where this can clash at the company boundary, because not all data may just be shared.
 The format of the workshop was deliberately a concise presentation, followed immediately by the space for a stimulating discussion among those present.